Writing Fellows

 Do I have to be available to participate in all classes?

 Yes.
-To participate, you must commit to all sessions out of respect for all applicants and participants.
+To participate, you must attend all sessions and respect all applicants and participants.

 What makes a strong candidate for this program?